The Arts Unit Creative Teachers

 Note: This video is from a step-by-step lesson called Crafting persuasive arguments.

 A debate cannot be won on arguments alone.
-It is important that students engage with each other and attempt to rebut points made by the opposing team.
+It is important that students present their own material, as well as engaging with the other team's case and rebutting their points.

 Note: This video is from a step-by-step lesson called That's debatable!

-A lot of debating competitions (such as the Premier's Debating Challenge) allow students one hour of preparation time after teams receive the topic.
+A lot of debating competitions, including the Premier's Debating Challenge, allow students one hour of preparation time after teams receive the topic.
 Regardless of the time you have available prior to a debate, this video will step you through how to break down the topic and prepare your team's case.

 The video below will take you through each step of preparation.